nathanielkess/SwitchMap-Vs-MergeMap/SwitchMap vs MergeMap.md

 ```
 [Run This Code](https://rxviz.com/v/9J9NvG8l)

-First thing to note here is, it does NOT use the switch operator.
+First thing to note here is that it does NOT use the switch operator.
 And has caused chaos:

 ```javascript
 |------d$------d$------c$------d$------c$--------->